GeorgDangl/Dangl.Calculator/README.md

 Substitutions must always start with the `#` character and can then have the following characters: `[a-z] | [A-Z] | [äÄöÖüÜ] | [0-9]`

+## Trailing comments

+Formulas may be terminated with a semicolon `;` at the end, followed by extra input that is not evaluated.
+This is useful when, instead of regular comments, you just want to attach some trailing formation at the end of a formula.
+For example, the following formula:
+`1 + 3; As per our counting`
+Would just evaluate the `1 + 3` portion and return a valid result with the value `4`, ignoring the trailing semicolon and all input that follows.

 ## Assembly Strong Naming & Usage in Signed Applications

 This module produces strong named assemblies when compiled.
 When consumers of this package require strongly named assemblies, for example when they